juliawiggeshoff/AugusMake/README.md

 `conda activate /home/myusername/.conda/envs/localconda/envs/AugusMake`

-Before running the workflow locally or in a HPC system, make sure to do a "dry run" (--dry-run or -n) to see how many jobs will be run and if any errors are being flagged:
+Before running the workflow locally or in a HPC system, make sure to do a "dry run" (`--dry-run` or `-n`) to see how many jobs will be run and if any errors are being flagged.
+Use `--printshellcmds` or `-p`` for a full description of the rules or `--quiet` or `-q` to just print a summary of the jobs:

-`snakemake --use-conda --cores 51 -p -n`
+`snakemake --use-conda --cores 51 -q -n`

 ```
 Building DAG of jobs...